 Do you know the dangerous effects of soda on your teeth?
 How can you avoid them?
-Read on to learn more about the impact of soda on your teeth.
+Read insights from our dentists in Dubai , pediatric dentist in Dubai at a dental clinic near me about the impact of soda on your teeth.

 Before taking another bottle of a different flavoured soft drink, it’s essential to take a break and think about the harm these drinks cause to your teeth.
 There’s an ongoing interaction between the sugars in these different sodas with bacteria where acid is formed, and these acids attack and destroy the teeth.

 The attack is massive when these acids are topped up with other acids in different diet sodas.
 This means that constant intake of sodas negatively affects your teeth and, ultimately, your gums.
 Read for more about the possible dangers your teeth are exposed to through the consumption of sodas.